AmirAbaskohi/Iris-dataset-on-GraphQL/README.md

 As queries come in, GraphQL validates the queries against the schema.
 GraphQL then executes the validated queries.

 The API developer attaches each field in a schema to a function called a resolver.
 During execution, the resolver is called to produce the value.

+## Why graphql over REST?
+* Standard: No fightinh over what is the right way to do REST.
+The spec is defined.
+* Development environment
+* Get exactly what you want
+* Types
+* Lower Network Overhead
+* No Versioning: It is append only, you don't have to painful versions